-- In the neighborhoods where RWN members invest, three bedroom homes rent for a median $1,647 per month, which is 0.99% of the $166,111 median purchase price.
-This shows us that there is a strong opportunity to generate passive monthly income in Chicago.
+- In the neighborhoods where RealWealth members invest, 3 bedroom homes rent for a median $1,450 per month, which is 1.13% of the $128,000 median purchase price.
+This is 51% higher than the national average.

-Chicago Offers Equity Growth Potential
+Chicago Offers Some Equity Growth Potential

 - Since 2012, the median price of 3 bedroom homes in Chicago has appreciated by almost 41% (compared to 55% nationally).

 - The median rental price for 3 bedroom single family homes appreciated by almost 22%, nearly 7% higher than the national average.